peiwren/TrainScheduler/README.md

 ### `Train Scheduler`

-This is a React-based google book search app.
-The users can search, save the books they like, and also can review the books or purchase later.
+This is a useful app.
+It will provide up-to-date information about various trains, namely their arrival times and how many minutes remain until they arrive at their station.

 ### `The main technologies used`